In this Power BI Tutorial, we will learn what is Power BI Clustered Column Chart? Also, we will discuss:

 Convert this clustered column chart to a combo chart.
 There are 2 types of combo charts available: Line and stacked column chart, Line and clustered column chart.
 Now we will convert this chart to Line and clustered column chart.

 We can see under the Fields pane, it will ask to add Line values.
-Here drag Gross Sales from financial datasheet.
+Here drag Gross Sales from the financial datasheet.

 Then the chart will look like below: